adomani/Syllabus/MA3J9_tentative.md

     <tr><td>Recorded</td>
       <td>
         <ul>
-          <li>More on Diophantine equations, converting a Diophantine equation into an algorithm.</li>
           <li>Putnam’s trick.</li>
           <li>Composite numbers and non-powers of two are Diophantine sets.</li>
           <li>Discussion about their complements being Diophantine.</li>